-As in previous years, the Company will continue to support opportunities to inform customers and trade allies/vendors/contractors, which serve various market sectors, about existing and new or emerging energy efficient technologies, building systems and design, building energy codes and standards, improved installation practices, and up-todate operation and maintenance (O&M) procedures.
-By integrating local, regional, and national educational and training initiatives throughout National Grid's various C&I programs, the Company hopes to build awareness about the benefits of energy efficient technologies, market National Grid's energy efficiency programs, provide expertise and experience on the need for integrated design, and improve construction and installation practices for an existing or new construction building project.
-This includes cosponsorship of TEC-RI's training sessions.
-Information about National Grid's energy efficiency programs is also presented to members of several professional organizations including the Electrical League of Rhode Island and ASHRAE.
-Deeper energy savings, as well as other non-energy benefits, can be achieved for any given customer project when the customer, designer/engineer, or contractor/installer is able to express or share knowledge about an energy efficient technology, the associated costs, and energy savings potential.
+As in previous years, the Company will continue to support opportunities to inform customers and trade allies/vendors/contractors, which serve various market sectors, about existing and new or emerging energy efficient technologies, building systems and design, building energy codes and standards, improved installation practices, and up-to-date operation and maintenance (O&M) procedures.
+By integrating local, regional, and national educational and training initiatives throughout National Grid's various C&I and Residential programs, the Company strives to build awareness about the benefits of energy efficient technologies, market National Grid's energy efficiency programs, support integrated design, and improve construction and installation practices for existing or new construction building projects.
+The C&I and Residential energy efficiency programs cross promote and, at times, co-sponsor training opportunities with organizations including the Electrical League of Rhode Island, ASHRAE, TEC-RI and Rhode Island Builder Association.

-Energy Efficiency Jobs One of the most evident economic benefits from energy efficiency programs in Rhode Island is the number of associated jobs in the energy sector.
-Each year, National Grid reports on the number of jobs associated with its energy efficiency programs in Rhode Island.
+Energy Efficiency Jobs: One of the most evident economic benefits from energy efficiency programs in Rhode Island is the number of associated jobs in the energy sector.
+Each year, the Company is required to report on the number of jobs associated with its energy efficiency programs in the annual Rhode Island Jobs Report.
 The report is included in National Grid's Year-End Report, which is submitted to the PUC, and available on the Council's website.
-The 2018 report found that the energy efficiency programs supported 804 full-time equivalent (FTE) workers across 1,109 different firms,73% of which were located in Rhode Island.
+The 2018 report found that 804 full-time equivalent (FTE) workers were associated with National Grid expenditures in 2018.
+These workers were spread across 1,109 different firms, 73% of which were located in Rhode Island.

-National Grid has conducted a number of workforce development activities throughout the state that it will continue in 2020.
-To help our contractors develop the skills needed to effectively deliver our programs, the Company conducts code training for residential new construction; in-field technical training for residential new construction; weatherization training for our Community Action Partners and their weatherization staff; and technical training for HVAC contractors.
+the Company has conducted several workforce development activities throughout the state that it will continue in 2020.
+To help our contractors develop the skills needed to effectively deliver Rhode Island's energy efficiency programs, the Company conducts code training for residential new construction; in-field technical training for residential new construction; weatherization training for our Community Action Agency partners and their weatherization staff; and technical training for HVAC contractors.
 Additionally, the Company offers professional certifications for facility managers through a Building Operator Certification course, which teaches energy efficient techniques for optimizing energy management.
+As the heating market moves away from the use of fossil fuels for heating, oil and propane dealers will need opportunities for re-training in the professions serving energy efficiency as well as electrification of heat.
+In 2020, the Company will support the Rhode Island Oil Heat Institute as it offers energy efficiency and air source heat pump training and certification programs to oil and propane dealers.
 Additional details of these offerings are included in Attachments 1 and 2.